-Vijaya Venkataramani is an Assistant Professor of Management & Organization at the R.H.
+Vijaya Venkataramani is Associate Professor of Management & Organization at the R.H.
 Smith School of Business at the University of Maryland.
 Professor Venkataramani’s research focuses on how informal social relationships and social networks at work influence leadership, creativity, and discretionary employee behaviors in organizations (behaviors that are not stipulated as part of the job, but that still are important for organizational well-being).
 As a specific area of interest, her recent research aims at understanding how leaders can use their network connections in benefiting their employees as well as how such connections may influence leadership related decisions.
 She is also interested in studying how the influence exerted by one’s social network can introduce biases in employees’ cognitive processes in making evaluations about the organization.

 Vijaya received her Ph.D. in organizational behavior and human resources from Purdue University in 2008.
 Prior to her doctoral studies, she worked in India as a human resources manager.